ObserveRTC/schemas/npm-lib/README.md

 Field | Description
 --- | ---
-name (**Mandatory**) | the name of the event used as identifier. (e.g.: MEDIA_TRACK_MUTED, USER_REJOINED, etc..) mediaTrackId | The identifier of the media track the event is related to message | the human readable message of the event attachments | Additional attachment relevant for the event
+name (**Mandatory**) | the name of the event used as identifier. (e.g.: MEDIA_TRACK_MUTED, USER_REJOINED, etc..) value | the value of the event peerConnectionId | The unique identifier of the peer connection mediaTrackId | The identifier of the media track the event is related to message | the human readable message of the event attachments | Additional attachment relevant for the event